Faisal Kutty

-His columns regularly appear in The Toronto Star, Middle East Eye, Al Jazeera English, and the National Observer (Canada).
-His columns previously appeared in Madhyamam Daily, The Express Tribune, Washington Report on Middle East Affairs and the National Post.
+His columns regularly appear in The Toronto Star, Newsweek, Al Jazeera English, Middle East Eye, Zeteo, The Hill Times and Madhyamam.
+His columns previously appeared in the National Post and The Express Tribune.
+He previously served as the Canadian correspondent for the Washington Report on Middle East Affairs.

 He blogged at the Huffington Post.
 His articles have appeared in other publications around the world, including The Globe and Mail, Toronto Star, Arab News, Counterpunch, The Indian Express, The Jakarta Post, Al-Ahram Weekly and Al Jazeera.

 Early life

-Faisal Kutty immigrated to Canada in the mid-1970s with his parents, Shaikh Ahmad Kutty and mother Zuhra Kutty, a homemaker from India.
-According to his website www.TheMuslimLawyer.com He grew up in Kerala, Montreal and Toronto.
+Faisal Kutty is a Canadian.
+His parents are Shaikh Ahmad Kutty and mother Zuhra Kutty.
+According to his website www.TheMuslimLawyer.com he grew up in Kerala, Montreal and Toronto.
 He also spent some time in Ottawa.

 Career

 Kutty first practiced law with a major downtown Toronto law firm, and on his own before co-founding a law firm with Khalid Baksh.
 They appear to have parted ways and Kutty was joined by Naseer (Irfan) Syed and Akbar Mohamed.
 Kutty was in the forefront of a number controversial and high-profile legal issues, including the introduction of anti-terror laws in Canada, the Maher Arar fiasco, the no-fly list (Passenger Protect), the religious law arbitration controversy, the 2006 Ontario terrorism plot, and the Niqab controversy, among others.
 His strong positions on controversial topics has attracted both admirers and critics.

 Kutty served as the first Islamic culture and practice content consultant for Little Mosque on the Prairie, a Canadian sitcom that aired on the Canadian Broadcasting Corporation.
 Kutty was responsible to provide advice and feedback on accuracy in terms of the portrayal of Islamic normative practices and Muslim culture.